-Storytellers have flourished into a cottage industry in Cochiti.
-Women in this northernmost Keresan village have played a central role in keeping figurative ceramics alive and innovating the craft to meet the demands of the market.
-By the late twentieth century, Pueblo figurative sculpture began to be valued as art, partly due to the popularity of Storytellers.
-Storytellers are now widely collected, appearing in major museum and private collections throughout the world.
-Moreover, Storytellers reflect values that continue to characterize Pueblo society, including the importance of oral tradition, generational ties, and community.
+By the late twentieth century, Pueblo figurative sculpture began to be valued as art, partly due to the popularity of storytellers, seated human figures with mouths wide open to represent the tradition of oral storytelling.
+Storytellers are now widely collected, appearing in major museums and private collections throughout the world.
+Moreover, storytellers reflect values that continue to characterize Pueblo society, including the importance of oral tradition, generational ties, and community.

 Between 1920 and 1960, figures of women holding one or two children were the most popular at Cochiti.
-Scholars refer to these figures as Singing Mothers or Madonnas and recognize them as the precursor to the Storyteller.
-Widespread acceptance of Pueblo figurative sculpture as an art form did not occur until the emergence of the Storyteller in the 1960s.
+Scholars refer to these figures as Singing Mothers or Madonnas and recognize them as the precursor to the storyteller.
+Widespread acceptance of Pueblo figurative sculpture as an art form did not occur until the emergence of the storyteller in the 1960s.
 Scholars credit one Cochiti woman, Helen Cordero, with creating the Storyteller and sparking a revival in figurative ceramics.
 Like many other Cochiti women, Cordero had been making freestanding female figurines with one or two children.
-In 1964, at the request of folk art collector, Alexander Girard, she made her figures larger and added more children.
-She crafted a male figure surrounded by children; a figure inspired by her grandfather.
+In 1964, at the request of folk art collector Alexander Girard, she made her figures larger and added more children.
+She crafted a male figure surrounded by children, a figure inspired by her grandfather.
 With open mouths and closed eyes, Cordero’s Storytellers appear to be in deep thought as they tell stories to surrounding children.
 Cordero noted that a Storyteller is strictly a male figure.
-Other Cochiti potters also began making their figures larger and with more children, however, they often utilized a female or an animal figure as the focal point.
+Other Cochiti potters also began making their figures larger and with more children, often featuring a female or an animal figure as the focal point.

-Traditional Cochiti storytellers have black and terracotta designs on a cream-colored background, a style that has characterized Cochiti pottery for over a century.
-Some potters continue to utilize traditional natural vegetal and mineral pigments that artists like Cordero used, while others now use acrylic paints.
+Traditional Cochiti storytellers have black and terracotta designs on a cream-colored background, a style that has characterized Cochiti pottery for more than a century.
+Some potters continue to use traditional natural vegetal and mineral pigments that artists like Cordero used, while others now use acrylic paints.